 - D.1.
 Used Oil.
-Burning of on-specification used oil is allowed at these emissions units in accordance with all other conditions of this permit and the following conditions: - a.
-On-specification Used Oil Emissions Limitations: These emissions units are permitted to burn on-specification used oil, which contains a PCB concentration of less than 50 ppm.
+Burning of on-specification used oil is allowed at this emissions unit in accordance with all other conditions of this permit and the following conditions: - a.
+On-specification Used Oil Emissions Limitations: This emissions unit is permitted to burn on-specification used oil, which contains a PCB concentration of less than 50 ppm.
 On-specification used oil is defined as used oil that meets the specifications of 40 CFR 279 Standards for the Management of Used Oil, listed below.
 "Off-specification" used oil shall not be burned.
 Used oil which fails to comply with any of these specification levels is considered "off-specification" used oil.

 CONSTITUENT/PROPERTY ALLOWABLE LEVEL

-Arsenic 5 ppm maximum
+Arsenic 5 ppin maximum

 Cadmium 2 ppm maximum

 Chromium 10 ppm maximum

 Lead 100 ppm maximum

 Total Halogens 1000 ppm maximum

 Flash point 100 degrees F minimum